 ‘Logging’ is a practice used to monitor and record datapoints from your VPN activity.

-Some VIP providers will log certain details, like when you login or sign off, in order to monitor their usage to improve service.
+Some VPN providers will log certain details, like when you login or sign off, in order to monitor their usage to improve service.

 PIA has a no logging policy that will not track or monitor traffic logs, or communication logs.